UNCLASSIFIED (U)

 b.
 Unavailable

 c.
-(U) In deciding what cases to report in advance to the Department, posts should err on the side of prudence.
+(U) In deciding what cases to report in advance to the Department, err on the side of prudence.
 It is always better to report cases requiring no Department action rather than having to inform the Department after the fact in a case that has adverse consequences for U.S. law enforcement or diplomatic interests.
-Posts should contact CA/VO/SAC.
-Posts may wish to notify other functional bureaus, as appropriate.
+Contact CA/VO/SAC and other functional bureaus, as appropriate.

 9 FAM 403.11-5 (U) Revocation of Visas by the Department